GlobalFishingWatch/pipe-voyages-exercise/README.md

 This repository contains an exercise for data engineering positions at GFW.
 This exercise is based on an actual task we tackled a couple of months ago.
-The goal of this exercise is for it take 1 hour.
+The goal of this exercise is for it take **1 hour**.
 You are not expected to produce a complete solution to this problem.
 You are expected to ask questions, and optionally describe how you would implement a solution.